 At The Callahan Law Firm, our personal injury lawyers have decades of experience representing clients who have suffered head injuries.
-We understand how a traumatic brain injury effects a person’s life as well as the lives of those around them, can take away the job you once worked, the activities you enjoyed, and lifestyle you once had.
+We understand how a traumatic brain injury affects a person’s life as well as the lives of those around them, which can take away the job you once worked, the activities you enjoyed, and the lifestyle you once had.
 We know how much your loss means to you, and we are here to help.

 If you or a loved one have experienced a head injury or a traumatic brain injury, contact our Houston brain injury lawyers for a free case review.
 Call us or contact us online today.

 When Should You File a Personal Injury Claim After a Traumatic Brain Injury?

 Before filing a personal injury claim because of a head injury, you will need many different types of documentation.
 The documents include accident reports, accident investigation material including photographs and witness statements, medical records, and rehabilitation assessments of how the injury has changed your life.

 Too often, those suffering from a traumatic brain injury experience, confusion, forgetfulness, and other memory problems which makes it very difficult to manage activities of daily living, much less gathering the information and documents needed to pursue a claim.
 An experienced brain injury lawyer in Houston can help you understand what you will need.
 It is important to retain an attorney that can help you gather those documents and guide you and your claim from start to finish.

 A brain injury can happen in any type of accident.
 Common causes of brain injuries include: